-Pulwama: The youth of south Kashmir’s Pulwama district are quite adamant for the installation of ‘martyrs’ memorial board’ at “martyrs’ graveyard” at several town squares and it has created an unrest in the area.
+Pulwama: The youth of south Kashmir’s Pulwama district are pretty adamant about the installation of a ‘martyrs’ memorial board’ at “martyrs’ graveyard” at several town squares and it has created unrest in the area.

 A complete shutdown was observed in the town on Thursday over the demand, with some youths putting tin sheets on roads and forcing shopkeepers to close their shops.

 The reports of a local daily said that the youth have been demanding to glorify the killed militants in the valley.